-This Beef Chow Fun Recipe is a favorite Cantonese noodle dish which combines stir-fried flat rice noodles with crisp fresh bean sprouts and slices of beef with sweet and salty seasoning.
+This Quick Beef Chow Fun Recipe made right in the Wok is a favorite Cantonese noodle dish which combines stir-fried flat rice noodles with crisp fresh bean sprouts and slices of beef with sweet and salty seasoning.
 The noodles are fried quickly in a very hot wok over high heat, giving the dish that wok hei (breath of the wok) essence – The Healthy Wok Chinese Cookbook.

 I am so happy to be able to share this Beef Chow Fun recipe with you today.
 I am blessed to have a great little group of food blogging friends who help and support each other in our blogging lives.
 One of them, the lovely Charmaine Ferrara from Wok and Skillet just released her first cook book, and it is just fabulous.
 This whole process has just been a whirlwind for Charmaine, and I couldn’t be happier for her.